WARP4dot52/lambda/poincare/doc/tree.md

 ## How to display a Tree ?
-The structure of a Tree can be inspected in DEBUG with several log functions, depending on the level of detail your are interested with :
+The structure of a Tree can be inspected in DEBUG with several log functions, depending on the level of detail your are interested with:
 - `tree->logBlocks()` shows the block representation with each block displayed as `[interpretation]`
   ```
   [Add][2]